 1.2.3 Life drawing

 I took some life drawing classes in college, but they were not intensive and were only given once a week for one semester.
 Although I really enjoyed them, they didn’t have a gigantic impact on my drawing style or technique due to their short duration.
 Although I don't attend life drawing classes at the moment, I like to consult the Deviantart stock photo section for reference images to practice anatomy every now and then.

 I spend on average between 6 to 10 hours to make a detailed digital piece.
 Sometimes I take longer and sometimes shorter.
 On quicker speed sketches, I spend between 1 to 3 hours.

 1.2.5 Original size of the images

-When drawing digitally it's important to start at a large resolution, and downsize later for viewing on the web.
+When drawing digitally it’s important to start at a large resolution, and downsize later for viewing on the web.
 This is essential to being able to make high-quality prints of digital work.
-I often start with a canvas that is at least A4 format (300DPI) or larger, which is around 3500 x 5000 pixels.
+I often start with a canvas that is at least A3 format (300DPI) or larger, which is around 3500 x 5000 pixels.

 I use Adobe Photoshop for practically everything.
 I am currently using CS5.5.
 In the past I have used Painter

 I tend to use the standard set of brushes that come with Photoshop, and mess around with the flow and size until I like what I see.
 I don’t make my own brushes, nor do I switch between brushes very often – I like to choose one and stick with it from the beginning to the end of the drawing process.
 Click here for a rough indication of which brushes I use.

 I started drawing digitally with an optical mouse, but stopped doing this as soon as I got my first digital drawing tablet, which, for those who don't know, is a kind of surface on which you can control your computer's mouse movements with a pen.
 I currently use a Cintiq 24HD the majority of the time and sometimes use an Intuos4 large as well.